 The surname Cumings was first found in Norfolk, Lincolnshire, and Yorkshire in England, in the 12th and 13th centuries.
 Robert of Comyn (Comines,) a noble who accompanied William the Conqueror in 1066 and was made Earl of Northumberland.
 Today Commins is a small hamlet in Denbighshire and Commins Coch is a small village in the county of Powys, Wales.

-Important Dates for the Cumings family
+Early History of the Cumings family

 This web page shows only a small excerpt of our Cumings research.
 Another 487 words (35 lines of text) covering the years 1124, 1153, 1133, 1302, 1296, 1306, 1289, 1667, 1740, 1688, 1751, 1747, 1751 and are included under the topic Early Cumings History in all our PDF Extended History products and printed products wherever possible.